Powered by

 Maihar Gharana Musicians

 Last month, at G-20 in New Delhi, Jyoti Prakash performed for domestic and international guests.
 She played a novel instrument, unfamiliar to most locals: Nal Tarang.
 It consists of various large and small tubes and was invented by Ustad Baba Alauddin Khan.
 Musical peers refer to Ustad Alauddin Khan respectfully as Ustad Baba Alauddin Khan, symbolically placing their hands on their ears.
-And, the local residents simply call him Baba.
+And, the residents simply call him Baba.
 Baba didn't just belong to the Maihar music family; he was its nurturer.
 He was awarded the Padma Bhushan in 1958 and the Padma Vibhushan in 1971.
-Sadly, there are no longer any music disciples of Baba's caliber in Maihar, or even Baba himself.
+Sadly, there are no longer any music disciples of Baba's calibre in Maihar, or even Baba himself.

 publive-image